- Creating Eco-Conscious Products

 Environmental Guidelines for Suppliers

-Toward building a society that can develop sustainably in accordance with "Brother Group Environmental Policy", the Brother Group has formulated "the Brother Group Environmental Vision 2050" to contribute toward addressing global-scale environmental issues such as climate change as well as established mid-term targets for FY2030 as milestones for the vision.
-Currently, activities related to reduction of CO2 emissions, resource circulation, and biodiversity conservation are being strengthened based on this environmental vision and mid-term targets.
+Toward building a society that can develop sustainably in accordance with "Brother Group Environmental Policy", the Brother Group has formulated "the Brother Group Environmental Vision 2050" to contribute toward addressing global-scale environmental issues such as climate change as well as established medium-term targets for FY2030 as milestones for the vision.
+Currently, activities related to reduction of CO2 emissions, resource circulation, and biodiversity conservation are being strengthened based on this environmental vision and medium-term targets.

-Fundamentally, we think that cooperating with business partners—such as suppliers—is essential for the Brother Group to continue to provide various products meeting the needs of customers and the changes of the times and to reduce impact on the environment.
+We believe that cooperating with business partners—such as suppliers—is essential for the Brother Group to continue to provide various products meeting the needs of customers and the changes of the times and to reduce impact on the environment.
 Brother Industries, Ltd. (BIL) has joined the Responsible Business Alliance (RBA)—an international industry organization that promotes corporate social responsibility through establishment of sustainable supply chains—and also undertakes efforts to strengthen cooperation with business partners.

 In September 2021, "the Environmental Guidelines for Suppliers" were established to clearly convey matters related to the environment that the Brother Group thinks should be achieved together with suppliers.

 The contents of this set of guidelines are consistent with Section C. Environment of the RBA Code of Conduct formulated and published by RBA.
+We also request that our suppliers set targets for greenhouse gas emissions reduction and actively engage in biodiversity conservation.

 - Environmental Guidelines for Suppliers Japanese [PDF/357KB]